-Anna Maria Island is a barrier island on the gulf coast of Florida, just south of Tampa.
-This 7-mile long island has the laid-back feel and charm of island life at its best.
+Anna Maria Island is a barrier island on Florida’s gulf coast, just south of Tampa.
+This 7-mile-long island has the laid-back feel and charm of island life.
 The highest posted speed limit is 35 mph.

 This post may contain affiliate or sponsored links.
-That means if you click and buy, I may receive a small commission (at no cost to you).
+If you click on a link and make a purchase, I may receive a small commission (at no additional cost to you).
 Please see my full disclosure policy for details.

-What is Anna Maria Island known for?
+What is Anna Maria Island best known for?

 Anna Maria Island is known for its white sandy beaches, crystal blue water, sunsets that take your breath away, friendly locals, mouthwatering seafood, and peaceful waterfront dining.

 Just driving across the bridge, your breathing slows, and you can almost feel your blood pressure drop.
 Even the welcome to Anna Maria Island is darn right irresistible.

 The History of Anna Maria Island